mm6/InternetOfThingsCourse/projects/project1/Project1.md

 </html>

 ```
-2) ArgonStatus.js appears next.
+2) Photon 2Status.js appears next.
 Be sure to study this code.

 ```
-// ArgonStatus.js
+// Photon 2Status.js

 // A call on getStatus causes an HTTP GET request back to the server.
 // The response data is available to the updateStatus function.